stalderd/23IND03-RF-4-6G/A2.3.2/README.md

 The MATLAB script called [AnalyzeData_UncompRecCalMet.m](VNA_Linearity_Simulation_Uncompressed_Receiver_Calibration_Method/AnalyzeData_UncompRecCalMet.m) analyze the simulated data sets `LinTestDataSet*.mat` and generates the following report, see [Simulation_StepAtt_UncompresseReceiverCalMethod.pdf](VNA_Linearity_Simulation_Uncompressed_Receiver_Calibration_Method/Simulation_StepAtt_UncompresseReceiverCalMethod.pdf).

-The purpose of the above script using simulated test data is to test if the quadratic method algorithm is working correctly.
+The purpose of the above script using simulated test data is to test if the uncompressed receiver calibration algorithm is working correctly.